codecadre/melhordazona-web/pages-md/origem-dos-dados.md

 > You can display Geocoding API results on a Google Map, or without a map.
 If you want to display Geocoding API results on a map, then these results must be displayed on a Google Map.
 It is prohibited to use Geocoding API data on a map that is not a Google map.

-Por questões de privacidade, optámos por usar Leaflet e OpenStreetMap como tile server, o que obrigou a usar um serviço diferente de geocoding.
+Por questões de privacidade, optámos por usar Leaflet e OpenStreetMap como _tile server_, o que obrigou a usar um serviço diferente de geocoding.

 Desta forma, utilizámos a API de geocodificação da ESRI para converter o código postal (CP7) obtido na secção anterior, em latitude e longitude.
-Nos casos em que não foi possível obter as coordenadas geográficas, as escolas não são exibidas no mapa, mas são listadas e devidamente asinaladas como tendo latitude e longitude em falta.
+Nos casos em que não foi possível obter as coordenadas geográficas, as escolas não são exibidas no mapa, no entanto, são listadas e devidamente assinaladas como tendo latitude e longitude em falta.